nronzel/Knights-Travails/README.md

 The Odin Project - Knights Travails Project

-Given an 8x8 chessboard and one piece (the knight), choose a start position and end position and determine the shortest path between the two points the knight can take.
+Given an 8x8 chessboard and one piece (the knight), choose a start position and end position and determine the knights shortest path between the two points.

 ## Goal